rpbouman/huey/README.md

 - Max. fraction digits: the maximum number of fractional digits to denote

 ### Attributes
-Settings for behavior of the attributes menu in the sidebar.
+Settings for behavior of the Attributes tab in the sidebar.
-- Auto-reveal attributes used in query?: Whether to automatcially expand attribute nodes to reveal all items used in the query also in the attributes menu.
+- Auto-reveal attributes used in query?: Whether to automatcially expand attribute nodes to reveal all items used in the query also in the Attributes tab.
 This is useful when opening a query vi

 ### Query
 Controls the behavior of the query editor.